kedif/DevOps-Apprenticeship-Notes/README.md

 # DevOps-Apprenticeship-Notes

+* Take a look at our Bitwise Industries Standards and Practices here: https://github.com/Shift3/standards-and-practices

 ## Contributing to this Repository

 #### You are expected to contribute _something_ to our processes.
 You can do this in many different ways, such as addng documentation that helped you out, writing up a markdown sheet for this repository on a topic you are passionate about, leading a workshop, or posting discussion topics in Bitwise's #devops-apprenticeship-attachment channel.